Why Anima International suspended the campaign to end live fish sales in Poland

 Jakub Stencel

 Jakub Stencel has been involved in the animal advocacy movement for over 10 years.
-Currently holds the position of Director of Development in Polish animal protection organization - Otwarte Klatki, and Director of Global Development in Anima International, which he co-founded.
+Currently holds the position of Director of Development in Polish animal protection organization – Otwarte Klatki, and Executive Director in Anima International, which he co-founded.
 On a day-to-day basis, Jakub is responsible for strategic planning, data-driven development, and organizational growth.

 More from our blog